-We've provided a Makefile and NMakefile for compiling our example, along with a Windows VisualStudio solution file.
-You can use these as a reference for compiling your application.
-Our Makefiles (and VisualStudio solutions) require three environment variables to successfully compile the examples:
+We've provided a Makefile for compiling our example.
+You can use this as a reference for compiling your application.
+Our Makefile requires three environment variables (in addition to the license environment variable) to successfully compile the examples:

 - 1. COREDX\TOP

-- COREDX\HOST
+- 2. COREDX\HOST

-- COREDX\TARGET
+- 3. COREDX\TARGET

 The COREDX\TOP is a path name to the location of your CoreDX DDS distribution(s).
 COREDX\HOST and COREDX\TARGET are the platform architectures you are compiling on and compiling for (these can be the same).
-These values can be set manually, or determined by running the script: COREDX\TOP/scripts/cdxenv.sh or cdxenv.bat.
+These values can be set manually, or determined by running the script: COREDX\TOP/scripts/cdxenv.sh.